Welcome to Empowered Recovery Center

 If you or someone you know is struggling, then there are a range of treatment options that can help you take your first steps to recovery.

-Treatment at Empowered Recovery
+Addiction Treatment at Empowered Recovery Center in Atlanta

 If you or a loved one is struggling with addiction, we are here to help.
 Contact us today to discuss treatment options for you.
+From choosing a treatment program, to insurance and payment options, our compassionate rehab admissions team is here to assist you every step of the way.
+To get started with treatment, call us or verify your insurance benefits today.

 It’s time to reclaim your life